 Experiential Activities

-- Exploring when and how experiential learning approaches can meet training challenges
+- Exploring when and how experiential learning approaches can effectively address training challenges

-- Using mental imagery, role-playing, games and simulations
+- Using mental imagery, role-playing, games, and simulations for deeper learning

 Extending the Value of Training